-Disclaimer: I am not a medical professional, but rather someone dealing with my own with Intracranial Hypertension diagnosis and recovery plan.
+Disclaimer: I am not a medical professional, but rather someone dealing with my own with intracranial hypertension diagnosis and recovery plan.
 Remember to seek medical advice before making any changes in your own life.

-What is Intracranial Hypertension?
+What is intracranial hypertension?

 If you are wondering what is intracranial hypertension, you are not alone.
-I had never heard of it either.
+I had never previously heard of it either.

-The good news is I finally have a diagnosis to explain the series of neurological problems which started last October.
+The good news is I finally have a diagnosis to explain the series of problems that started quite a while ago.
 It is a rare condition, with lots of names, called intracranial hypertension, idiopathic intracranial hypertension, benign intracranial hypertension, or simply IIH.
 Regardless of the name, what causes intracranial pressure remains unknown.

 I struggle now with what to write.
 Do I whine about the intracranial pressure symptoms and feeling cruddy all the time, or do I talk about the future?
 If I don’t get it under control, there is a 25% chance I might lose most of my eyesight.
 It’s pretty scary.

-- Reduce stress
+- Reduce stress.

-- Reduce weight to normal range (my doctor suggested weight loss can sometimes put IIH in remission)
+- Reduce weight to normal range (my doctor suggested weight loss can sometimes put IIH in remission).

-- Cut out caffeine (I am four weeks without coffee)
+- Cut out caffeine (I am four weeks without coffee).

-- Reduce salt
+- Reduce salt.

 - Walk (It’s the only exercise they allow, otherwise no lifting and no bending).
 Hubby gave me a fitness tracker (Fitbit Alta) and now I walk in Shakespear Park almost every day.
-It cheers me on with messages like “Go Rhonda” and “You walked 76,853 steps last week”.[UPDATE: I believe my fitness tracker was hugely helpful in getting me into remission.]
+The fitbit cheers me on with silly messages like “Go Rhonda” and “You walked 76,853 steps last week”.

 - Stay grounded: At the initial diagnosis, they didn’t want me above 5K feet.
 Therefore, there was no IIH and flying for a while as well as no mountain elevation.

-Intracranial Hypertension: What can you do?
+Intracranial hypertension: What can my friends do?

 - If you’re local, walk with me, but remember I have to go slow, I can’t raise my heart rate too much.

-- Have a cuppa with me, I can drink herbal tea.
+- Have a cuppa with me – I can drink herbal tea.